 Many respondents to the survey commented on the need for more information around the scope and responsibilities of the job role, culture and work-life balance.

 Writing advertisements is a fine balance.
 Too much information and people don’t read further, too little and it raises the concerns expressed above!

-Regarding the job details and candidate specification, a significant problem often arises when the internal job spec is copied/pasted into an advertisement.
-Not only is this often fairly dry and too detailed but the hiring manager’s long list of ideal candidate attributes are also revealed!
-Clearly, all recruitment involves compromise but as our survey suggests this can be very off-putting.
-It may dissuade candidates an employer might be interested in from applying.
+With reference to the job details and candidate specification part of the advertisement, a significant problem often arises when the internal job spec is copied/pasted into an advertisement.
+Not only is this often fairly dry and too detailed but the hiring manager’s long list of ideal candidate attributes are also revealed.
+Clearly, all recruitment involves compromise but this can be very off-putting and may dissuade candidates from applying which the employer would be interested in.

 Interestingly, research suggests that female candidates are less likely to apply if they don’t meet most or all of the criteria specified so an unintended consequence could be to reduce the diversity of hiring shortlists.